IvS-KULeuven/ComboCode/README.md

     - $ git pull

 Note that this does not include the ~/ComboCode/Data/ files.
 You can copy those over from <a href="http://ster.kuleuven.be/~robinl/cc/Data/"> http://ster.kuleuven.be/~robinl/cc/Data/</a>.
 Afterwards, you can change those files at your whim.
 They do not come as part of the repository.

+Lastly, when running ComboCode in conjunction with the radiative-transfer codes listed above, ComboCode assumes that the output will be written to default subfolder in your home folder, e.g. ~/GASTRoNOoM/ and ~/MCMax/, respectively.
+These folders are the only ones you have create yourself.
+ComboCode will handle the rest.

 In the future, a shell script for the installation of ComboCode will be provided.
 It will include: